I don't have time to reply to all the comments I receive or even to accept them all, but here are a few recent ones and my replies.

 I couldn't have said it better myself.
 You shine like a bright white ray of hope that perhaps America isn't going to Hell (excuse my profanity) after all, as long as there are angels like you in power.

-and desperately trying to preach the truth.
+I can't thank you enough for closing the minds of our children and desperately trying to preach the truth.
 It's so admirable that you are oblivious to the fact that you sound like a fucking idiot, and I feel bad that you weren't born in the 17th century where you would have been much happier.
 Wake the hell up, the world belongs to everyone, and you are NOT going to stop gays from getting married or interracial mixing, no matter how pathetically hard you try.

 It's very clever the way the KKK is now trying to make themselves look like a bunch of loving teddy bears.. jerks.
 At least they were honest 80 years ago and didn't pretend that they weren't hatred-filled bastards.